ZEDA.IO

 What this redesign delivered

 This project reinforced that meaningful UX improvements come from reducing friction at the right moments, not from adding more features.
-By rethinking onboarding, navigation, and guidance as connected experiences, we helped users reach value faster while laying a scalable foundation for Zeda 2.0.
+The redesign helped users reach value faster and adopt the product more confidently, while laying a scalable foundation for Zeda 2.0.

 40%